thecodingmachine/interop.silex.di/doc/declaring-a-controller-with-mouf.md

 Integrating Silex with Mouf
 ===========================

-TODO: this documentation is adapted to version 1 of interop.silex.di.
-We should adapt it.

 In this example, we are using Silex and the Mouf framework as a container.

 How?